NachtRaveVL/PCA9685-Arduino/README.md

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: CoopTask (alternate to Scheduler, disableable), Scheduler (SAM/SAMD only, disableable), and SoftI2CMaster (optional)
+Dependencies include: CoopTask (alternate to Scheduler, disableable), Scheduler (SAM/SAMD only, disableable), and SoftI2CMaster (optional).

 The datasheet for the IC is available at <http://www.nxp.com/documents/data_sheet/PCA9685.pdf>.